Introducing the Teach Edge Question Generator

 When do worked solutions or method marks appear?

 Typically for problem-solving questions where steps matter (Maths, Physics and similar).
-If you want method marks, it's worth explicitly requesting them.
+If you want method marks, it is worth explicitly requesting them.

 Try it

-And if you're short on time, remember the point of this tool is simple: less admin, fewer tabs, more classroom-ready practice that you can set in minutes.
+And if you are short on time, remember the point of this tool is simple: less admin, fewer tabs, and more classroom-ready practice that you can set in minutes.

 Related Posts